andreihar/andreihar/README.md

 - 📚 I'm currently learning **Natural Language Processing** and **Deep Learning**.

-- ❤️ I have an unwavering passion for exploring new facets of the vast and captivating realm of Computer Science, immersing myself in the acquisition of new languages, and coding.
+- ❤️ I have an unwavering passion for exploring various aspects of Computer Science, immersing myself in studying foreign languages, and coding.

 - 💬 Feel free to reach out on [LinkedIn][linkedin] or by [Mail][mail].